-Fast Import in Linux
+Fast Import of an Image File in Linux

 Scenarios

 This section describes how to convert the format of a large image file on a Linux server and then quickly import it to the cloud platform.
-You are advised to use an EulerOS ECS for converting image file formats and generating bitmap files.
+You are advised to use a EulerOS ECS for converting image file formats and generating bitmap files.

 In Linux, you are advised to use qemu-img-hw to convert image formats.